 Aapo Häkkinen is also known as a distinguished chamber musician and director (Musica Aeterna Bratislava, Orchestra del Teatro Olimpico di Vicenza, Orquestra Metropolitana de Lisboa, Croatian Baroque Ensemble, Tampere Filharmonia, Tapiola Sinfonietta, Chamber Orchestra of Lapland, Jyväskylä Sinfonia, Cork Baroque Orchestra, Sibelius Academy Baroque Orchestra, SataSinfonia, vocal ensemble Lumen Valo, Eric Ericson Chamber Choir, Helsinki Chamber Choir, Tapiola Chamber Choir, Utopia Chamber Choir) in collaboration with artists such as Enrico Baiano, Jay Bernfeld, Reinhard Goebel, Monica Groop, Ilya Grubert, Pierre Hantaï, Jorma Hynninen, Erich Höbarth, Soile Isokoski, María Cristina Kiehr, Anu Komsi, Topi Lehtipuu, Julia Lezhneva, Riccardo Minasi, Alexander Rudin, and Dmitry Sinkovsky.
 He has conducted Handel's Acis and Galatea (dir.
-Vilppu Kiljunen) and Haydn's L'isola disabitata (dir.
+Vilppu Kiljunen) and Haydn's L'Isola disabitata (dir.
 Johanna Freundlich) for the Finnish Chamber Opera, Carissimi's Jephte (dir.
-Juha Mustanoja) for Kokkola Opera, and Pergolesi's La serva padrona (dir.
+Juha Mustanoja) for Kokkola Opera, and Pergolesi's La Serva padrona (dir.
 Ozren Prohić) for the Croatian National Theatre.

 Aapo Häkkinen has recorded for the labels AEOLUS, Alba, Avie, Cantus, Deux-Elles, and Naxos, and for European radio and television companies such as DLF, MDR, NDR, WDR, BR, SR, SWR, and VRT.
-A writer and broadcaster about many aspects of the early music world, Häkkinen hosts his own programme over Classic FM in Finland.
+A writer and broadcaster about many aspects of the early music world, Häkkinen hosts his own programme on Classic FM in Finland.
 Besides the harpsichord, he regularly performs on the organ and on the clavichord.
 He has commissioned, given premières, and recorded music by Lucio Garau, Eero Hämeenniemi, Mário Laginha, Jyrki Linjama, Jukka Tiensuu, and Tapio Tuomela.
 Aapo Häkkinen has edited a series of 17th century Florentine keyboard music for Ut Orpheus Edizioni.
-He teaches at the Sibelius Academy and at international master classes.
+He teaches at the Sibelius Academy and at international masterclasses.
 He is Artistic Director of the Helsinki Baroque Orchestra and of the Helsinki Music Centre Early Music Series as well as the Janakkala Baroque Festival.

 Recordings of Bach's, Byrd's, Frescobaldi's, Haydn's, and Rameau's keyboard music can be ordered from your local distributor or directly from Alba Records